Security and Authentication

 What is third-party authentication?

-Third-Party Authentication is a CINNOX feature that provides you with an option to log in to CINNOX using an alternative method, such as your company network login credentials.
+Third-Party Authentication is a CINNOX feature that allows you to log in to CINNOX using an alternative method, such as your company network login credentials.

-What protocol or service do you use for the third-party authentication?
+What protocol or service do you use for third-party authentication?

-CINNOX uses OAuth Service to perform authentication and authorisation for the third-party tools or components such as Microsoft Active Directory (AD).
+CINNOX uses OAuth Service to authenticate and authorise third-party tools or components such as Microsoft Active Directory (AD).

 How do I enable third-party authentication?